Toyota Scion “Microsoft Surface Experience”

 What is supported right now, and what comes next

 The software works with Apple iOS devices, and it is being developed to work with Android, Windows Phone, and BlackBerry smartphones.
 The concept scales anywhere multiple devices need to share quickly without cables, menus, or friction.
+In multi-device brand experiences, that matters because several people can understand the transfer at the same time.

 Why brands care about gesture-based sharing